Dry Needling Campbellton, MO

 Isn’t Dry Needling Just the Same as Acupuncture?

-This is a common misconception, but no. Acupuncture is an ancient Chinese medical practice that aims to balance a patient’s “chi,” or vital life force.
-Dry needling is based on Western medicine and has only been widely used in the last several decades.
+This is a common misconception, but no. Acupuncture is a traditional Chinese medical technique, invented thousands of years ago, that seeks to balance a person’s “chi,” or vital life force.
+Dry needling has its roots in Western medicine and has only become popular in the last several decades.

 Will My Insurance Cover Dry Needling?

 Insurance plans all vary, so we can’t know until we look at your personal plan.
-At Axes, we believe everyone deserves the professional, personalized, and proven treatment plans they need to improve their quality of life and get back to the active lifestyle they’re accustomed to.
-If it’s easiest for you, we can contact your insurance company and see if dry needling is covered.
+At Axes, we believe everyone should have access to the effective and evidence-backed physical therapy they need to improve their quality of life and get back to the active lifestyle they’re accustomed to.
+If it’s easiest for you, we can go over your insurance plan and investigate how much coverage you can receive.

 Some of the other services we offer in Campbellton, MO are: